Free Shipping on $50+ orders!

 DESCRIPTION

 Brilliant and bold in a rainbow of colors; this Lupine variety will provide colorful blooms all season.
-This flower is not a native Lupine and grows so quickly and easily that it can almost be invasive with the right growing conditions.
+This flower is a cultivated variety of a Lupine that is native to the Pacific Northwest.
+It grows so quickly and easily that it can almost be invasive with the right growing conditions.

 George Russell, a self-taught horticulturalist from Great Britain, produced this lovely plant in the early 1920's after nearly two decades of cross-breeding and experimentation.
 On being honored by the Royal Horticultural Society for his achievement, Mr. Russell stated that all the really crucial work had been done by the humble little bees in his garden.
 The name Lupine comes from the Latin "lupus," meaning wolf.
 This refers to the folk belief that this plant took nutrients from the soil.
 Ironically, this plant actually improves the soil because of its nitrogen fixing abilities.